jordengerovac/djargon-blog/README.md

 # djargon-blog

-Blog created using HTML/CSS and Django framework.
+multi-user blog created using HTML/CSS and Django framework.